-> Together, these two programmes will bring the benefits of improved internet connectivity to 97.8% of New Zealanders, opening up a huge range of business, educational, community and other opportunities.
+Together, these two programmes will bring the benefits of improved internet connectivity to 97.8 per cent of New Zealanders, opening up a huge range of business, educational, community and other opportunities.

 The Ultra-Fast Broadband Initiative

-The UFB Initiative is bringing faster, better internet to 80% of New Zealanders in their homes, schools, hospitals, marae and businesses – including all rural public hospitals and schools, and many libraries.
+The UFB Initiative is bringing faster, better internet to 80 per cent of New Zealanders in their homes, schools, hospitals, marae and businesses – including all rural public hospitals and schools, and many libraries.

 UFB is the latest in internet connection technology.
 Using fibre optic cables, it can typically provide download speeds of up to 100Mbps (megabits per second), and in some areas up to 1000Mbps.

-By 2020, over 75% of New Zealanders will be able to access the internet using UFB, with more to come.
-And all of our schools, hospitals and 90% of businesses will be connected by 2015.
+By 2022, at least 80 per cent of New Zealanders will be able to access the internet using UFB, with more to come.
+And all of our schools, hospitals and 90 per cent of businesses will be connected by the end of 2015.

 The Rural Broadband Initiative